Penalized Barycenters in the Wasserstein Space: Definitions, notation and first results

 \end{hyp} In this paper, we will often rely on the class of relative $G$-functionals (see Chapter 9, Section 9.4 of \cite{ambrosio2008gradient}) defined below. \begin{defi} The relative $G$-functional with respect to (w.r.t) a given positive measure $\lambda \in \MM(\Omega)$ is the function $E: \PP_2(\Omega) \to \R_{+}$ defined by

 where $G:[0,+\infty)\to [0,+\infty]$ is a proper, lower semicontinuous and strictly convex function with superlinear growth.

-Thanks to Lemma 9.4.3 in \cite{ambrosio2008gradient}, a relative $G$-functional is a lower semicontinuous function for the Wasserstein distance $W_{2}$, so that it satisfies Asumption \ref{hyp_E}. \end{defi}
+Thanks to Lemma 9.4.3 in \cite{ambrosio2008gradient}, a relative $G$-functional is a lower semicontinuous function for the Wasserstein distance $W_{2}$, so that it satisfies Assumption \ref{hyp_E}. \end{defi}

 When $\lambda$ is the Lebesgue measure on $\Omega\in\R^d$, choosing such a penalizing function enforces the Wasserstein barycenter to be a.c.
-Hence, a typical example of penalizing function satisfying Assumption \ref{hyp_E} is the negative entropy \cite{burger2012regularized} (see e.g.\ Lemma 1.4.3 in \cite{MR1431744}) defined as
+Hence, a typical example of penalizing function satisfying Assumption \ref{hyp_E} is the negative entropy \cite{burger2012regularized} (see e.g.\ Lemma 1.4.3 in \cite{MR1431744}) defined as (assuming e.g. that $\Omega$ is compact)

 It is of interest to use the negative entropy as a penalizing function when one has only access to discrete observations, that is in the setting where each $\bnu_i$ is a discrete measure of the form \eqref{eq:discrete}.
-Indeed in this case, the resulting Wasserstein barycenter minizing \eqref{eq:pbempBar} will not necessary be a.c.\ (unless it it penalized) whereas we are interested in recovering a density from discrete measures. \\
+Indeed in this case, the resulting Wasserstein barycenter minimizing \eqref{eq:pbempBar} will not necessary be a.c.\ (unless it it penalized) whereas we are interested in recovering a density from discrete measures. \\

 Penalized Wasserstein barycenters of a random measure $\bnu \in \PP_2(\Omega)$ are then defined as follows. \begin{defi} Let $E$ be a penalizing function satisfying Assumption \ref{hyp_E}.
 For a distribution $\P\in W_2(\PP_2(\Omega))$ and a penalization parameter $\gamma \geq 0$, the functional $J_{\P}^{\gamma} : \PP_2(\Omega) \to \R_{+}$ is defined as